E. Guigal - Côte-Rôtie La Landonne 2021

 Wine rated (2022 guide) 94/100

-The nose is very spicy, with hints of sparkling cinnamon and ashy, smoky notes emanating from the cluster.
-Medium-bodied for La Landonne, this wine seems unimposing, but is resolutely fresh.
-The tannins are quite dry at the moment, but very fine.
-It's not as long or concentrated as many recent vintages, but it will be a fresh, balanced and complex wine with time.
-This wine was vinified from 100% whole bunches.
-Sample tasted at the start of its long maturation in 100% new oak barrels.
+The nose is very spicy, with notes of sparkling cinnamon and smoky, ashy notes emanating from the grape.
+Medium-bodied for La Landonne, this wine seems unassuming, but it is decidedly fresh.
+The tannins are quite dry at the moment, but they are very fine.
+It is not as long or concentrated as many recent vintages, but it will be a fresh, balanced, and complex wine with time.
+This wine was made from 100% whole clusters.
+Sample tasted at the beginning of its long maturation in 100% new oak barrels.

 Guide Hachette des vins